AishwaryVishwakarma/Real-Estate/README.md

 # Real-State-App
- A simple and elegant website for real state business
+ A simple and elegant website for real estate business

 Use `npm install` to install all the dependencies